reachkrishnaraj/kafka-elasticsearch-standalone-consumer/README.md

 * Lets say, `Topic_1` has 5 partitions.

-* Now, there is a needed to read, process the messages from Kafka and ElasticSearch
+* Now, there is a needed to read, process the messages from Kafka and index it in ElasticSearch

 * In order to do that, have 5 Config Files and start 5 instances of this Standalone Consumer by tying each config file to the respective Consumer Instance.